 - Thyroid function tests: This series of tests check your thyroid hormone levels.
 An under-functioning thyroid can cause anemia.

-- Kidney function tests : Because kidney failure can cause anemia, your doctor may order a BUN or creatinine blood test to check how well your kidneys are working.
+- Kidney function tests: Kidney failure can cause anemia, so your doctor may order a BUN or creatinine blood test to check how well your kidneys work.

 - Vitamin deficiency screenings: Your doctor may order a serum iron, vitamin B-12, or folate level test to see if a nutritional deficiency is causing the anemia.

-- Abdominal X-ray: This is a non-invasive test that uses X-rays to examine your abdominal organs.
+- Abdominal X-ray: This non-invasive test uses X-rays to examine your abdominal organs.

 - Abdominal ultrasound: This non-invasive test uses sound waves to detect problems in your body.